davebenson/doom4-walkthrough/README.md

 Once cleared, from the entry, go to the lounge on the right on the upper-floor.
 Look around for a bloody duct at approximately head-height.
 It takes you to SECRET 9.9, Rune Trial #2, "Saving Throw".

-There's also Elite Guard #4.
+There's also ELITE GUARD 9.4.
 Outside the door, in the non-secret area, is a Munitions Crate.

 Then go to the waypoint: a large silo with green concentric circles surrounding the waypoint itself.